BaaS: The future of Banking

 Is BaaS considered a form of embedded finance?

-Embedded finance consists of financial services such as payment processing, Automated Clearing House (ACH) access, or wire transfers that are integrated into the software.
+Embedded finance means integrating financial services into non-financial platforms, such as payment processing, Automated Clearing House (ACH) access, or wire transfers that are integrated into the software.

 What about Software as a Service?

-SaaS is similar to BaaS in that it allows businesses to access a service without having to build and maintain it themselves.
+SaaS is similar to Banking as a Service in that it allows businesses to access a service without having to build and maintain it themselves.
 However, SaaS refers specifically to software, whereas BaaS refers to banking services.

 Is open banking the same as BaaS?